 - Self-review of mandatory CPF contributions made for your employees

-For September 2024 PayoutIf you have been selected to conduct a self-review of your eligibility for SEC/EEC/CTO, you would need to check whether there were any errors pertaining to your employees’ mandatory CPF contributions for the year 2024 (January 2024 to June 2024).
+For 2024 PayoutIf you have been selected to conduct a self-review of your eligibility for UEC, you would need to check whether there were any errors pertaining to your employees’ mandatory CPF contributions for the months of April 2023 to December 2023.

 You may wish to refer to the illustrations provided below on examples of scheme abuses.